Last Updated on

 This is the kind of place I’d visit straight from the beach, in my flip flops and hat except it’s near Tulum town, though right before the main streets.
 Vegetarian options?
 Many!

-This upcoming vegan restaurant was set in the middle of the jungle right across the eco hotel we stayed at in the beach area.
+This vegan restaurant in Tulum was set in the middle of the jungle right across the eco hotel we stayed at in the beach area.
 A rocky path lit with lanterns and candles welcomed us into the cozy sitting area.
 I had read about Restaurare‘s vegan mole in LA Times and I wasn’t leaving Mexico until I had had my fill.
-Mole, an authentic Yucatan dish is traditionally made with over 52 ingredients, including cacao, peppers and chicken broth, and is considered to be one of the most complex, rich sauces.
-This vegan version includes mushrooms, eggplants and pumpkin seeds.
+Mole, an authentic Yucatan dish is traditionally made with over 52 ingredients, including cacao, peppers, and chicken broth, and is considered to be one of the most complex, rich sauces.
+This vegan version includes mushrooms, eggplants, and pumpkin seeds.
 As our server mentioned – “this one’s a typical grandma’s version – mean and rich, very non-Americanized.”
 I may not ever taste traditional mole, but I can assure you this one was as close and delicious as the meat version!

 Antojitos La Chiapaneca